EDUCATION, LICENSURE & COURT ADMISSION

 Admitted to practice before the 10th Circuit; District of Colorado; and the Eastern, Western and Northern Districts of Oklahoma

-Andrew received his bachelors degree in Political Science from the University of Oklahoma, during which time he interned for Senate Majority Whip, Don Nickels in the United States Senate.
-In 2003, Andrew graduated the University of Oklahoma College of Law where he was a member of the American Indian Law Review.
+Andrew received his B.A. in Political Science from the University of Oklahoma, during which time he interned for Senate Majority Whip, Don Nickels in the United States Senate.
+In 2003, Andrew graduated from the University of Oklahoma College of Law where he was a member of the American Indian Law Review.
 He began practicing law at Pitchlynn & Associates, in Norman, Oklahoma, a dedicated Indian Law firm representing numerous tribal governments in state and federal Courts.

-From 2004 to 2007, Andrew was a partner at Montgomery, Dixon & Schill where he maintained the firm’s long history in probate, estate planning, and title examination in central Oklahoma.
+From 2004 to 2007, Andrew was a partner at Montgomery, Dixon & Schill where he maintained the firm’s long history in probate, estate planning, and title examination in Oklahoma.
 His litigation practice involved real property disputes, will contests and representation of landowners in oil and gas matters such as pollution, leasing and surface damages.
 He has successfully utilized creative approaches to obtain injunctive relief on behalf of clients in state and federal Courts, along with successfully defending clients in highly politicized criminal matters.